 Test of proportionally hazard assumption

-The p value of all covariates independently schoenfold residual test were greater than o.o5 except for one variable which was respiratory distress syndrome with the p-value of 0.0014.
+The p value of all covariates independently schoenfold residual test were greater than 0.05 except for one variable which was respiratory distress syndrome with the p-value of 0.0014 (Table 5).
 Proportional hazard assumption of the model was met.
 Global test of proportional assumption was done for all covariates together for a variable with residual test p value > 0.05 and observed global test p value was 0.19 it indicates the

 Comparison of survivorship functions for categorical variables